-23.4 Under the Voyeurism (Offences) Act 2019, it is an offence to operate equipment for the purpose of upskirting.
-"Operating equipment" includes enabling, or securing, activation by another person without that person's knowledge, e.g. a motion-activated camera.
-Upskirting will not be tolerated by the Academy.
-Any incidents of upskirting will be reported to the DSL, who will then decide on the next steps to take, which may include police involvement.
+23.5 Under the Voyeurism (Offences) Act 2019, it is an offence to operate equipment for the purpose of up skirting.
+"Operating equipment" includes enabling, or securing, activation by another person without that person's knowledge, e.g., a motion-activated camera.
+Up skirting will not be tolerated by the school.
+Any incidents of up skirting will be reported to the DSL, who will then decide on the next steps to take, which may include police involvement.

-The Academy online safety coordinator is:
+The school online safety coordinator is:

-24. Peer on Peer Abuse
+24. Child on Child Abuse

-24.1.
+- 24.1.
 In most instances, the conduct of pupils towards each other will be covered by our behaviour policy.
 However, some allegations may be of such a serious nature that they may raise safeguarding concerns.
 We recognise that children are capable of abusing their peers.
-It will never be passed off as 'banter' or 'part of growing up' as an Academy we take a zero tolerance approach to this behaviour.
-All staff will be vigilant to the prospect that this could happen in this academy.
-Peer on Peer abuse can take place on or offline and can be manifested in many different ways, including:

-Bullying, including cyberbullying and prejudice-based or discriminatory bullying.

-- Abuse in intimate personal relationships between peers. - Physical abuse this may include an online element which facilitates, threatens and/or encourages physical abuse. - Sexual violence this may include an online element which facilitates, threatens and/or encourages sexual violence. - Sexual harassment, including online sexual harassment, which may be standalone or part of a broader pattern of abuse. - Causing someone to engage in sexual activity without consent. - The consensual and non-consensual sharing of nude and semi-nude images and/or videos. - Upskirting can happen to any gender. - Initiation and hazing-type violence and rituals, which can include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group, and may also include an online element.
+It will never be passed off as 'banter' or 'part of growing up' as a School we take a zero-tolerance approach to this behaviour.
+All staff will be vigilant to the prospect that this could happen in this School.
+Child on Child Abuse can take place on or offline and can be manifested in many different ways, including: - Bullying, including cyberbullying and prejudice-based or discriminatory bullying. - Abuse in intimate personal relationships between peers. - Physical abuse this may include an online element which facilitates, threatens and/or encourages physical abuse. - Sexual violence this may include an online element which facilitates, threatens and/or encourages sexual violence. - Sexual harassment, including online sexual harassment, which may be standalone or part of a broader pattern of abuse. - Causing someone to engage in sexual activity without consent. - The consensual and non-consensual sharing of nude and semi-nude images and/or videos. - Up skirting can happen to any gender.